 Program Application Deadlines: March 1st & September 1st

-Persons wishing to enroll in the Master of Arts—Integrated Studies must hold a baccalaureate degree (three or four year) from a recognized post-secondary education institution.
+Persons wishing to enroll in the Master of Arts—Interdisciplinary Studies must hold a baccalaureate degree (three or four year) from a recognized post-secondary education institution.

 The MA-IS Program invites applications from candidates who possess a baccalaureate degree and strong analytical, writing, and critical-thinking skills.
 Admission is open, in keeping with Athabasca University's mandate to remove "barriers that restrict access to, and success in, university-level studies," but additional preparatory work in composition and analysis may be required of some candidates prior to admission.

 It is possible for students to transfer up to 15 credits of graduate study from other universities into the MA-IS program.
 Typically students are asked to demonstrate how previous work fits into their MA-IS study plans.

 Students receiving the maximum number of transfer credits (15) are restricted to the Independent Track route as they will not qualify for a focus area.
 Students wishing to pursue a focus area will be limited to 12 transfer credits in total.
 For more detailed information on transferring outside credits, refer to Transfer Credit under Policies.